Tanya Froehlich

 Tanya Elizabeth Froehlich is an American pediatrician.
-She is an associate professor of developmental and behavioral pediatrics at the University of Cincinnati and Cincinnati Children's Hospital Medical Center.
-Froehlich's research focus is to help doctors properly prescribe ADHD medication for children and focus on how marginalized and disadvantaged youth deal with ADHD compared to their wealthier companions.
+She is a Professor of Pediatrics and the Jack Rubinstein Endowed Chair of Developmental and Behavioral Pediatrics at the University of Cincinnati and Cincinnati Children's Hospital Medical Center, where she is Director of the Division of Developmental and Behavioral Pediatrics.
+Froehlich's research has investigated the epidemiology of and environmental contributors to ADHD as well as predictors and correlates of ADHD treatment response.
+She has a particular interest in identifying and treating Complex ADHD, including ADHD in children with coexisting neurodevelopmental and behavioral disorders.
+Froehlich's research has been cited over 7,800 times in the scientific literature.

 Early life and education

-Originally from northwestern Pennsylvania, Froehlich earned her medical degree from Yale University School of Medicine.
-She graduated from Yale with the New England Pediatric Society Prize and was placed at the Children's Hospital of Philadelphia for her residency.
-Upon completing her residency, she accepted a fellowship at the Cincinnati Children's Hospital Medical Center and earned her Master's degree at the affiliated institute, the University of Cincinnati.
+Originally from rural northwestern Pennsylvania, Froehlich earned her bachelor's degree from Columbia University, where she graduated summa cum laude and was elected to Phi Beta Kappa.
+She then earned her medical degree from Yale University School of Medicine. where she was awarded the New England Pediatric Society Prize and was elected to the medical honor society Alpha Omega Alpha.
+Froehlich was placed at the Children's Hospital of Philadelphia for her residency.
+After finishing her residency, she completed both a Developmental and Behavioral Pediatrics fellowship and a National Research Service Award fellowship at the Cincinnati Children's Hospital Medical Center.
+Froehlich also earned her Master's degree at the affiliated institute, the University of Cincinnati.
 Her thesis was published in 2007 and titled ADHD-related Executive Functions: Interactions of a DRD4 Polymorphism, Lead, and Sex.

 Career

-Upon earning her master's degree, Froehlich became a physician at the medical center and continued to focus on developmental and behavioral pediatrics.
-In September 2007, she led a study that found that 8.7 percent of children in the United States have no been diagnosed or medically treated for ADHD despite meeting the medically accepted definition.
-It was also realized that children who lacked health insurance were less likely to be diagnosed or receive consistent treatment.
+Upon completing her fellowships, Froehlich became a Developmental and Behavioral Pediatrics attending physician and faculty member at Cincinnati Children's Hospital Medical Center.
+In September 2007, she led a study that found that 8.7 percent of children in the United States met diagnostic criteria for ADHD.
+The study found that children with ADHD who were socioeconomically disadvantaged and/or lacked health insurance were less likely to receive consistent treatment for their ADHD than their more advantaged peers.
 To reach this conclusion, she collected data from the National Health and Nutrition Examination Survey and based their ADHD criteria on the Diagnostic and Statistical Manual for Mental Disorders, Fourth Edition.
 As a result, she received the 2008 Child Health Research Career Development Award.
 Two years later, Froehlich published a study in the journal Pediatrics that found a direct link between exposure to lead and tobacco smoke and ADHD.
 Her research team found that eliminating environmental exposure to lead and tobacco smoke could lead to a reduction in ADHD cases in children between the ages of eight and 15.
+Additionally, Froehlich led subsequent studies documenting a link between higher bisphenol A exposure and increased likelihood of ADHD as well an association between higher pyrethroid pesticide exposure and increased likelihood of ADHD.